How to Clean a House Before Moving Out

-First things first, you’ll want to empty your kitchen of food before cleaning it.
+First, you’ll want to empty your kitchen of food before cleaning it.
 Removal companies generally won’t transport perishables and won’t move a defrosting fridge/freezer, so make sure this is done a couple of days in advance.

-When it comes to moving heavy kitchen appliances, it might take some time to prepare, Make sure you clean before moving day to reduce delays and make the process easier.
+When it comes to moving heavy kitchen appliances, it might take some time to prepare.
+Make sure you clean before moving day to reduce delays and make the process easier.
 If you follow our free moving house checklist, you’ll have a good idea of where to start.

 Here’s how we recommend you start in the kitchen:

 - Empty your shelves and cupboards as much as possible to lower food waste.